 Skip to main content

-Ranks 5,500+ stocks daily using a composite scoring model with real-time portfolio strategy simulation.
+Scores 5,500+ equities daily through a composite factor model with real-time portfolio strategy simulation and regime-aware allocation.

 Next.jsTypeScriptPostgreSQLPrismaTradingView ChartsInngestOpenAI APIVercel